How to Protect Access Database from Copying? – 10 Ways!

 5. Distribute a Compiled FE to your End-Users

-Another very important step you all should implement to prevent database from copying is distributing compiled versions of database front-end to the end-users.
+Another very important step you all should implement to prevent the database from being copied is distributing compiled versions of the database front-end to the end-users.

 For doing this you need accdb/mdb files into accde/mde file format.
 This will lock down some of your objects within the database.